Cafes

 152/158 St Georges Terrace, Perth WA 6000

 Stepping into Hemingway Cafe feels like what I imagine cafes of the future to be; minimal, sleek and incredibly high-tech.
-With the best espresso machine in the biz (an undercounter Modbar, for those wondering), a series of automated pour-over coffee makers serving unique brews and some of the very best baristas in town, the coffee definitely takes centre stage here but the food offering is every bit as good.
+Here, you'l find the best espresso machine in the biz (an undercounter Modbar, for those wondering), a series of automated pour-over coffee makers serving unique brews and some of the very best baristas in town (who can draw art on their lattes better than I can on paper).

 Need more ideas?
 Check out: